Tune applications and databases for performance in Azure SQL Database and Azure SQL Managed Instance

 Applications that have suboptimal queries

-Applications, especially those in the data access layer, that have poorly tuned queries might not benefit from a higher compute size.
+Applications that have poorly tuned queries might not benefit from a higher compute size.
 This includes queries that lack a WHERE clause, have missing indexes, or have outdated statistics.
 These applications benefit from standard query performance-tuning techniques.
 For more information, see Missing indexes and Query tuning and hinting.

 Applications that have suboptimal data access design